nrr/diffeomorphic/2014/11/good_chef_practices.md

 # A strategy for chef-server

-Chef-server is great, but it's likely just best used as a means for coordinating cookbook updates.
+I think chef-server is great, but it's likely just best used as a means for coordinating cookbook updates.
 I haven't found much utility in persisting meaningful `node` objects to it, and I haven't found much of an advantage in doing cross-`node` `search`es.
 For smaller infrastructures, it might work, but I would highly advise investing time in implementing a proper inventory management system or service management console.
+You'll thank yourself for it later.

-Here's the beautiful part.
+Now, here's the beautiful part.
 You can inform your `chef-client`'s `run_list` from these systems and keep that data out of chef-server, and even better, you can write small Ohai plugins with a minimal amount of fuss that will interrogate those systems as required to replace this functionality.

+(If you've ever used Microsoft Azure, you'll note that they actually sort of do this when you provision Linux VMs and opt to install the Azure agent on them.)

 This means, then, at least in conjunction with another couple of things that I'll talk about in a moment, that your chef-server infrastructure